 Suitable Cork Glue and polyurethanes for Forna’s Cork Flooring Products

-When it comes to LONG lasting adhesive and cork, we need to work with a water based contact cement.
+When it comes to LONG lasting adhesive and cork, you need to work with a water-based contact cement.
 We sell Wakol D3540 Cork adhesive.
-I will lay 170 – 180sf of cork flooring/wall tiles.
+It will lay 170–180 square feet of cork flooring/wall tiles.

-If you cannot source the Wakol D3540 cork adhesive locally, then the next best thing is to purchase from us.
-The other option with the BEST GRAB is:3M 30NF Green Fastbond Contact Cement adhesive.
+If you cannot source the Wakol D3540 cork adhesive locally, then the next best thing is to purchase from iCork FLoor.
+The other option with the BEST GRAB is: 3M 30NF Green Fastbond Contact Cement adhesive.

 Germany’s Loba 2K Supra AT floor finish is only finish that can compliment the elasticity of cork.
-The glue down cork tiles are extremely flexible which means they require a finish that will move and flex in the same manner as cork.
-Forna has investigated several finishes over the years.
-We have tried other formulations – without much success.
+Glue down cork tiles are extremely flexible which means they require a finish that will move and flex in the same manner.
+Forna has investigated and experimented with several finishes over the years and deemed the Loba finish as the one that works best with our cork floors.
+We have also tried other formulations – without much success.
+If you want the best results then take our recommendations to heart.

 When installing cork on walls, we still recommend they receive 1-2 coats of Loba 2K Supra AT polyurethane to seal the seams and prevent shrinkage.
 Like all wood products, cork can shrink.
 By applying the 1-2 coats after the tiles are installed, the shrinkage is mitigated to “zero” or none.